PawanKL/Pthread-vs-OpenMP/README.md

 ##### Contributors:
 Pawan Kumar K16-3965 Inseya Batool K15-2265
 ## Introduction
 Parallel programming is about dividing a program into multiple sub programs and each program will be run on separate processor or core.
 Each core have multiple threads the problem is to divide the task into multiple tasks so that they can run concurrently on different threads.
-We used parallel programming model and apply it on sorting algorithms which Merge sort, Quick sort.
+We have used parallel programming model and apply it on sorting algorithms which are Merge sort, Quick sort.

 A sorting algorithm is a method for reorgaizing a large number of items into a specific order, such as alphabetical, highest-to-lowest value or shortest-to-longest distance.
 Sorting Algorithms like merge sort and quick sort and radix sort can be run parallel by using data parallelism and Task parallelism.
 We have used Data parallelsim by dividing a huge array into sub arrrays and perform sort in individual array concurrently.